Scatman (Ski-Ba-Bop-Ba-Dop-Bop)

 "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)" is a song by American musician Scatman John.
-It was released in November 1994 as a single, and was later re-released in July 1995 for his second album, Scatman's World (1995).
-The song is described as "a blend of jazz scatting, rap, and house beats".
-It reached number-one on the charts in at least nine countries and also won the March 1996 Echo Award in Germany for the best Rock/Pop single.
+It was released in November 1994 by RCA Records as his debut single, and was later re-released in July 1995 for his second album, Scatman's World (1995).
+The song was co-written by John and produced by Ingo Kays and Tony Catania.
+It has been described as "a blend of jazz scatting, rap, and house beats", and reached number-one on the charts in at least ten countries.

+"Scatman" peaked at number three on the UK Singles Chart and number 60 on the US Billboard Hot 100.
+The song won the March 1996 Echo Award in Germany for the best Rock/Pop single.
+The accompanying music video was directed by Kerstin Mueller.
+It was shot in black-and-white and received heavy rotation on music channels.